adamhorden/Infrastructure-Projects/electrics.md

 Only the switch/fuse work was done due to issues with transport.

-We now have a pair of 40A 3 phase breakers and 5 C20A RCBOs.
+We now have a pair of 40A 3 phase breakers and 5 C20A RCBOs for the DB1 replacement.

 On todo list